naathyn/Ampersand/README.md

 # Specified Linux Distros

-__Note__: `server_guard.sh` specifies `gnome-terminal` as the terminal, therefore `./populate` usage is really limited when it comes to compatibility.
+__Note__: `server_guard.sh` specifies `gnome-terminal` as the terminal, therefore `. populate` usage is really limited when it comes to compatibility.
 If you are running a Linux distrobution with the Gnome desktop, it should be fine.
 Otherwise, I wouldn't waste my time.

     $ git clone git@github.com:naathyn/Ampersand.git amp
     $ cd amp
     $ bundle install
-    $ ./populate
+    $ . populate

-`./populate` is a simple, yet handy, little shell script I threw together that will:
+`. populate` is a simple, yet handy, little shell script I threw together that will:

 * Create both development and test databases
 * Migrate and prepare both databases